chanel-y/BSides-CodeQL101/queries/csharp/1.5 - Useful QL syntax/README.md

 select mc, mc.getQualifier()
 ```

-Note: The editor will give the error "A problem query must select a string representing the message as its 2nd result.", but this doesn't matter during the query-writing phase
+Note: The editor will give the error "A problem query must select a string representing the message as its 2nd result.", but this doesn't matter during the query-writing phase.

 Run the query: